chinmayto/terraform-aws-jenkins-server/README.md

 Here we will walk through the process of provisioning a Jenkins server on an Amazon EC2 instance within a public subnet.
 This setup lays the foundation for building robust CI/CD pipelines on AWS.
 We will use Terraform to automate infrastructure provisioning and install Jenkins for orchestration.

 ### Architecture Overview
+Here is the architecture we will be dealing with.
+The purpose of this is only to have a jenkins server running, the architecture may not be ideal.
 ![alt text](/images/architecture.png)

 ### Step 1: Create Networking Components